Sherin-Chacko/Election_Analysis/README.md

       Winner: Diana DeGette
       Winning Vote Count: 272,892
       Winning Percentage: 73.8%

+A snapshot of the election_results.txt file is shown below:

 ### 3) ELECTION AUDIT SUMMARY:
 a) This script can be modified to include larger dataset in the csv file representing candidate age, gender and their race .
 We can perform indexing with for loop variables as a simple addition to the existing code.
 Details such as vote turnout by political party can be summarized using this code, by adding if-statements, as well.